 Catherine Vandepitte, Ana M. Lopez, Sam Van Boxstael, and Hassanin Jalil

-Ankle block involves anesthetizing five separate nerves: two deep nerves and three superficial nerves.
-The two deep nerves are the tibial nerve and the deep peroneal nerve.
-The three superficial nerves are the superficial peroneal, sural, and saphenous nerves.
+Ankle nerve block involves anesthetizing five separate nerves: two deep and three superficial nerves.
+The two deep nerves are the tibial nerve and the deep peroneal nerve, and the three superficial nerves are the superficial peroneal, sural, and saphenous nerves.
 All nerves, except the saphenous, are terminal branches of the sciatic nerve; the saphenous nerve is a sensory branch of the femoral nerve.

 Deep Peroneal Nerve

 This branch of the common peroneal nerve innervates the ankle extensor muscles, the ankle joint and the web space between the first and second toes.
 As it approaches the ankle, the nerve crosses the anterior tibial artery from a medial to lateral position.
 A transducer placed in the transverse orientation at the level of the extensor retinaculum will show the nerve lying immediately lateral to the artery, on the surface of the tibia (Figures 4, 5, and 6).
 In some individuals the nerve courses along the medial side of the artery.
 The nerve usually appears hypoechoic with a hyperechoic rim, but it is small and often difficult to distinguish from the surrounding tissue.